Kunakbaev/HashTableSpeedUp/README.md

 <h5> 3.5.2 Perf </h5>

-In order to find bottlenecks in my program (which part or function takes the longest time to compute) [**perf**](https://perfwiki.github.io/main/tutorial/) profiler.
+In order to find bottlenecks in my program (which part or function takes the longest time to compute) I've used [**perf**](https://perfwiki.github.io/main/tutorial/) profiler.
 That's a really handy tool and here's why:

-* there are various commands (however I've used only **record** command)
+* there are various commands (however I've used only **record**)
 * shows list of functions sorted by percentage of time consumption
-* you can click on function and see it's asm representation.
-Also at the beginning of every line there's same time consumption percentage (but only for this function and not for the whole program), so you can see more details
+* you can click on any function and see it's asm representation.
+Also at the beginning of every line there's same time consumption percentage (but only for this function and not for the whole program), so you can see more details, such as which asm instruction takes longest time for example

 <h3>4.
 Process of improvement</h3>
 <hr>